derwas/Paris-Hackathon/index.md

 The hackathon will take place at [Insee's headquarters](https://www.google.com/maps/place/48°48'58.5"N+2°18'29.3"E) in Montrouge, just south of Paris.
 Access information is available on [Insee's web site](https://www.insee.fr/fr/information/1895031).
 Participants must be registered and bring a valid photo ID in order to enter the building.

-Each participant must bring its own laptop with development tools.
+Each participant must bring his own laptop with development tools.
 WiFi will be available.